 [Every home should have at least one recipe for a perfect, classic Creamy Coleslaw.
 I’m guessing this will become yours, too.
 Creamy Coleslaw is vegan, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, optionally nut-free, yeast-free, and low glycemic.
-Suitable for all stages on an anti-candida diet.]
+Suitable for all stages (when made without fruit) on an anti-candida diet.]

 Whenever a magazine or website features an interview with one of my favorite chefs, I’m always fascinated by how s/he answers the question, “What do you eat at home?”